How do I upload files that are blocked by AWS WAF?

 The following is an example of matchedData for SQLi_BODY:

-If you know the IP address range that accesses the application, then add well-known IP addresses to a safe list rule with IP match conditions.
-For instructions, see Working with IP match conditions.
+If you know the IP address range that accesses your application, then use IP match conditions.
+This adds the IP addresses to a safe list rule.

 Use a safe list with a string or regular expression (regex) match condition to allow the request.
-You can create a safe list based on a URI, HTTP headers, or a phrase that's associated with the BODY of the AWS WAF files.
+Create a safe list based on a URI, HTTP headers, or a phrase that's associated with the body of the AWS WAF files.

-To create your safe list, create a new custom rule to block XSS or SQLi vectors with an exception condition that's based on matched data.
-Be sure to override the action for the specific rule that causes the false positive.
+To create your safe list, create a new custom rule.
+This rule blocks XSS or SQLi vectors with an exception condition.
+The condition is based on the matched data of valid request attributes for upload.
+Override the action for the specific rules inside the managed rule groups that cause the false positive.
+For these, set SQLi_BODY and CrossSiteScripting_BODY to Count.

 To create this custom rule, complete the following steps: